Aston Martin DB7 Vantage V12 For Sale

 The tray below the scuttle in front of the windscreen was totally rust free.

 As you can see we stripped the car pretty comprehensively.
 I made patterns for the bonnet vent cutouts and it was definitely a case of measure ten times, cut once!
 The headlights were dismantled and cleaned.
 Again, no rust was found, just some flaking of the rubbish paint AML applied to the nosecone brackets.
-While the receiver drier was so accessible I had it swapped and an A/C service carried out.
+While the receiver drier was so accessible I had it swapped and a full A/C service carried out.

 Just before reassembly I went mad with the Waxoyl.
 The lack of rust was again very encouraging!